 Join Mrs. Washington as she takes you on a journey through her life, sharing her private family joys and sorrows.
 She'll reminisce about the winters she spent near the Revolutionary battlefields, describing the comfort she brought the soldiers that earned her the fond name "Lady Washington," and she'll sing songs she heard from the soldiers there.
-As the year is 1792, she'll relate her experiences thus far as the President's wife, detailing everything from her social obligations to the current political climate, and her concerns for her husband in the challenges he's facing in guiding this new country.
+As the year is 1792, she'll relate her experiences in her role as the President's wife, detailing everything from her social obligations to the current political climate, and her concerns for her husband in the challenges he's facing in guiding this new country.

 Spend an hour in the 18th century with the First First Lady!

 A Brief History Women in History Performances & Historical Lectures by Anne Barrett

 WOMEN IN HISTORY DRAMATIC PERFORMANCES - THEATER THAT EDUCATES!